Sha'are Shalom Synagogue: History

-Today

 The synagogue can accommodate more than 600 persons for services in its sanctuary.
 Its sanctuary floor is covered in sand (from the Sephardi custom) to remind persons of the time when Jews covered their floors with sand to muffle the sound of their prayers during the Spanish Inquisition.
 The sanctuary also features a 52-stop pipe organ.
 Though once an Orthodox community, the Sha'are Shalom synagogue now belongs to the Reform branch of Judaism, also incorporating prayers in both Hebrew and English.